munificent/craftinginterpreters/book/statements-and-state.md

 }
 ```

-Let's walk through how that imagined implementation would go.
-If you called
-`countToTen()`, after the loop finishes, it will delete the *global* `counter`
+Now imagine calling `countToTen()`.
+After the loop finishes, the interpreter
+will delete the *global* `counter` variable.
-variable.
 That ain't right.

-When we exit the block, we should remove any variables declared inside the
+When we exit the
+block, we should remove any variables declared inside the block, but if there is
-block, but if there is a variable with the same name declared outside of the
+a variable with the same name declared outside of the block, *that's a different
-block, *that's a different variable*.
+variable*.
 It doesn't get touched.

-This is called **"shadowing"**.
-When a local variable has the same name as a
+When a local variable has the same name as a variable in an enclosing scope, it
-variable in an enclosing scope, it shadows the outer one.
-Code inside the block
+**shadows** the outer one.
+Code inside the block can't see it any more (it is
-can't see it any more (it is hidden in the "shadow" cast by the inner one), but
-it's still there.
+hidden in the "shadow" cast by the inner one), but it's still there.

 **todo: illustrate**

-When we enter a new block scope, we need to keep around any variables defined in
+When we enter a new block scope, we need to preserve variables defined in outer
-outer scopes.
-When we later exit the block, those variables are still available.
+scopes so they are still around when we exit the inner block.
+We do that by
-We do that by defining a fresh environment for each block.
-This environment
+defining a fresh environment for each block containing only the variables
-contains only the variables defined in that block.
-When we exit the block, we
+defined in that block.
+When we exit the block, we discard its environment and
-discard its environment and restore the previous one.
+restore the previous one.

 **todo: illustrate**